 That’s the last bump photo I took before I had my daughter, even though she was born at 40 weeks and 3 days.
 You can see in my face how OVER being pregnant I was!

+Watch out for water flowing out of your vagina, especially if you know you didn’t just pee because dang it, you didn’t even sneeze!
+This could be your water breaking, which is when the amniotic sac breaks and the fluid rushes out.
 When this happens, your risk of infection increases greatly so should call your doctor and head straight to the hospital, even if you don’t feel any contractions yet.

 An important thing to remember, though, is most women don’t have a dramatic water-breaking moment before delivery (only about 10% of women do).
+It’s often a slow trickle (if anything) and a “gush” may only occur while you’re already in labor and preparing to deliver.

 Your doctor is checking for effacement now, which is the softening and thinning of the cervix that allows it to dilate.